Learning complex dependency structure of gene regulatory networks from high dimensional micro-array data with Gaussian Bayesian networks: Introduction

 The reconstruction of Gene Regulatory Networks (GRNs) of gene expression data is an open problem and has attracted great deal of interest for decades.
 GRNs model interaction structure of genes in a network and are important to understand the biological functions in living organisms as well as the regulation of diseases in them.
 The increasing availability and improved systematic storage of gene expression data obtained with DNA micro-arrays \cite{faith_many_2008} revolutionized the incorporation of mathematical and computational models to model GRNs in the past two decades\cite{mccall_estimation_2013,delgado_computational_2019}.

-Mathematical models range from more complex models relying on sets of differential equations that directly describe dynamic changes in GRNs \cite{de_jong_modeling_2002,chen_modeling_1999} to simpler models that describe GRNs building on a graph presentation (graphical models).
+Mathematical models range from more complex models relying on sets of differential equations that directly describe dynamic changes in GRNs \cite{de_jong_modeling_2002,chen_modeling_1999} to simpler models that describe GRNs building on a graph presentation (graphical models or network models).
 The latter attract attention due to their capacity of visualization of the complex interaction structure of micro-array data in a graph.
-The most simple and widely used example of a graphical model are pairwise Correlation Networks (CNs) \cite{zhang_general_2005}, but lately more advanced Probabilistic Graphical Models (PGMs) that make use of machine learning algorithms to comprehensively model conditional and/or partial dependencies have gained in popularity.
+The most simple and widely used example of a graphical model are pairwise Correlation Networks (CNs) \cite{zhang_general_2005}, but lately more advanced Probabilistic Network Models (PNMs) that make use of machine learning algorithms to comprehensively model conditional and/or partial dependencies have gained in popularity.

-One of firsts applications of PGMs to reconstruct GRNs was made by Friedman et al.\cite{friedman_using_2000}.
+One of firsts applications of PNMs to reconstruct GRNs was made by Friedman et al.\cite{friedman_using_2000}.
 Their work substantially promoted later research in the field.
-They analyzed the use of Bayesian Networks (BNs)-- a subclass of PGMs relying on conditional dependencies modeled in a Directed Acyclic Graph (DAG)-- on data of S.cerevisiae cell-cycle measurements.
+They analyzed the use of Bayesian Networks (BNs)-- a subclass of PNMs relying on conditional dependencies modeled in a Directed Acyclic Graph (DAG)-- on data of S.cerevisiae cell-cycle measurements.
 In their work they set the field to model GRNs with two approaches, multinomial BNs and Gausian BNs.
 The former relies on discrete data and thus requires continuous micro-array to be discretized, the latter can directly handle continuous micro-array data assuming an overall Gaussian distribution function.
 Later use of BNs in the field, however, mainly focused on adaption and improving algorithms for multinomial BNs \cite{friedman_using_2000, xing_improved_2017,hartemink_using_2001,peer_inferring_2001, zou_new_2005}, while the application of Gaussian BNs have been left untreated (with some exceptions, e.g. Wehrli et al. \cite{werhli_comparative_2006} in which Gaussian Bayesian networks applied to GRNs appear in a comparison study).